 The Launch 4 is easy to carry.
 Sub 2 ounces and tiny, it’s a little thicker than a Dragonfly 2, but in practice I didn’t notice it much.

 Deployment and Lockup

-I recommend purchasing the Kershaw Link at Amazon or BladeHQ.
-Please consider that purchasing anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
+I recommend purchasing the Kershaw Launch 4 at BladeHQ.
+Please consider that buying anything through any of the links on this website (including Amazon) helps support BladeReviews.com, and keeps the site going.
 As always, any and all support is greatly appreciated.
 Thank you very much.